BogdanP17/History-website/README.md

 Users who are pasiotated about history, on our website you can find all the details about old artifacts founded on our planet, places from the anciets, contact us if you found old atifact or you want to learn more about histoy, aftifacts and places.
 <img src="readmeimg/alldevices.png">

+## User Stories

+- As a casual user, I want a user-friendly search feature, so I can quickly find information about specific historical figures, events, or locations.
+- As a user, I want the website to be responsive and mobile-friendly, so I can access historical content on various devices, including smartphones and tablets.
+- As a social media user, I want to be able to share interesting historical articles and facts on my social platforms directly from the website, so I can engage with my friends and followers.

 ## Features

+ ### Existing features:
 <ol>
 <li>Navigation bar</li>